HarryLui98/Zeroth-Order-Actor-Critic/README.md

 # Zeroth-Order-Actor-Critic (ZOAC)

-This repo is the implementation of ZOAC algorithm in the paper, which is submitted to the NeurIPS 2022.
+This repo is the implementation of ZOAC algorithm in the paper.

 Baseline algorithms include：